-Everyone wants to avoid bed bugs – so here are some tips to help decrease the chances of bringing them to your home.
+Everyone wants to avoid bed bugs – so here are some tips to help decrease the chances of bringing bed bugs home.

 Bed bugs are small, brownish-red bugs about a ¼ inch in size, while younger bugs and eggs are even smaller.
-They typically live within 6 feet of your bed or other areas, such as a couch, if you spend extended amounts of time in that area.
-They are attracted to the carbon dioxide released by human bodies.
-Bed bugs feed every 2-3 days.
-While the majority of people will have a skin reaction to the bites, a third of people do not have a physical reaction, so you could be getting bit but not even know it.
+They typically live within 6 feet of your bed or other areas, such as couches, if you spend extended amounts of time in that area.
+The reason that they stay close so close to those pieces of furniture is that bed bugs are attracted to the carbon dioxide released by human bodies.
+They don’t need to eat every day, but rather every 2-3 days.
+Once they are fully mature adult bed bugs, they will start to lay eggs around the area of interest.
+While the majority of people will have a skin reaction to bed bug bites, a third of people do not have a physical reaction, so you could be getting bit but not even know it.
 READ MORE

-Also, to avoid bed bugs, refrain from putting your luggage or clothing on the bed.
+Also, to avoid a bed bug infestation, refrain from putting your luggage or clothing on the bed of the hotel room.
 Instead, use the luggage rack as far away from the bed as possible or place your luggage in the bathroom or bathtub.

-Additionally, you may want to inspect your luggage before you bring it back into your home and some suggest that you launder all clothes whether or not they were worn on your vacation.
+Additionally, you may want to inspect your luggage before you bring it back into your home.
+Some even suggest that you launder all clothes whether or not they were worn on your vacation.

-When purchasing items from a secondhand store or seeing great “deals” on the side of the road, you need to be vigilant with inspecting items before you bring them into your home.
+When purchasing items from a secondhand store or seeing great “deals” on the side of the road, you need to be vigilant with inspecting items before you bring them into your home; it is not uncommon for these items to contain bed bugs.
 A friend of ours recently found a perfectly good piece of luggage that had been discarded by its previous owner.
 Upon closer inspection, to his dismay, he found several bed bugs crawling in the suitcase!
 Any clothes purchased at a secondhand store should be washed and dried thoroughly before you wear them.
 You want to avoid bed bugs when it is in your power to do so!

-If you find bed bugs in your home, we believe that heat treatments are one of the best ways to eliminate bed bugs from your home.
+If you find bed bugs in your home, we believe that heat treatments are one of the best ways to kill bed bugs and eliminate them from your home.
 You should not just avoid them!
 Give us a call to learn about our DIY bed bug heater rentals or our full-service options (in New England only).
 We offer a FREE phone consultation to determine the course of action that is best for your situation.
 With a heat treatment, you can be bed bug-free in 24 hours.
 We are here to help!
 READ MORE